Te Kakahu skink

 The Te Kakahu skink (Oligosoma tekakahu) is a critically endangered species of skink native to New Zealand.
 When discovered, the entire species was inhabiting a single patch of clifftop vegetation on Chalky Island in Fiordland National Park.

 Discovery

-The Te Kakahu skink was discovered in 2002 by members of the Department of Conservation (DOC) kakapo recovery team.
+The Te Kakahu skink was discovered in 2002 by members of the Department of Conservation (DOC) kākāpō recovery team.
 Sixteen skinks were collected in 2008, and the species was formally described in 2011 and named Oligosoma tekakahu.

 Its species name, tekakahu, comes from the Māori name of Chalky Island, Te Kākahu-o-Tamatea, or "Tamatea's cloak", referring to the oral tradition that this island was where the explorer Tamatea dried his cloak after being drenched by the sea.
 Although the Māori word kākahu or cloak is spelled with a macron, the skink's name is usually spelled without.